 David: Another unique aspect of the project is that the structure is split by expansion joints, so the building is really two separate horseshoe shapes.
 Since the ends of the building follow an elliptical curve, each wedge of slab between beams has varying span length.
 Rather than attempt to detail, fabricate, and place reinforcement perfectly engineered for the changing span lengths, reinforcement was grouped into standard lengths that could cover a range of spans.

-It sounds like the team really came together to solve these various challenges.
+It sounds like the team really came together to solve these various challenges with innovative thinking.
 These are exactly the kinds of projects Entuitive thrives on.
 Any final thoughts?

 Kris: During design, one of the goals was creating a repeatable and consistent design.
 The slab design remained consistent at all typical levels of the project and the concrete beams were narrowed down to only a handful of variations.
 This repeatability of the design made installation and construction extremely fast, virtually free of rebar errors, and greatly helped to reduce the coordination time required during construction.Kirk: Much like with the neighboring central library, CMLC has developed a challenging and undesirable site into a meaningful and iconic structure that will serve the community.
 I believe the entire consultant team did a great job delivering on the unique demands of this project.
 I have to say, this is the first parkade I am excited to visit when it is completed.

 Thanks so much for taking the time to tell us about this parkade of the future, guys.
 We really appreciate it and can’t wait for its completion.

 If you’d like to learn more about the 9th Avenue Parkade & Platform Innovation Centre, reach out to Ian Washbrook.